 - Returning to the DSE definition around reasonable adjustments, does this adjustment fulfil the criteria around the effect on the student’s ability to achieve learning outcomes, participation in courses or programs, and level of independence weighed against how other staff and students may be impacted.
 Is there a more appropriate reasonable adjustment or alternative?

 - Under the DDA Section 9(2) of the Disability Discrimination Act 1992 does the animal alleviate the effect of the disability and meet the standards of hygiene and behaviour.
 Can these other animals interact safely in the learning or working environment?

 One could argue that most of these other animals may provide emotional support but are not fit for anything other than companionship.
 There is limited evidence to suggest these animals perform legitimate medical alert or assistance roles.
 In the case of the menagerie of animals mentioned above many are unpredictable.
-In most cases they cannot be leashed or controlled, trained to respond to commands, present issues of animal welfare (e.g., easily started or skittish), and pose an unreasonable risk to others.
+In most cases they cannot be leashed or controlled, trained to respond to commands, present issues of animal welfare (e.g., easily startled or skittish), and pose an unreasonable risk to others.